jensaymoo/AlterRoslynMcp/README.md

 # AlterRoslynMcp

-A Model Context Protocol (MCP) server that brings Roslyn code intelligence to AI agents.
+An MCP server that provides AI agents with Roslyn-based code analysis capabilities

 ## Get It on NuGet